agraef/raptor7/README.md

 There's a launchcontrol.map file in the data directory with ready-made MIDI bindings for the device that you can load.
 Check the comments at the beginning of the file for information on the bindings.

 Raptor also includes some hard-wired MIDI bindings for the Launch Control which let you switch the target Raptor instance for MIDI control.
 To do this, press (and hold) the "Device" button, while you push one of the "Device Select" (left/right) buttons to cycle through the Raptor instances, or the "Device Bank" buttons labeled 1-8 to directly change to the corresponding instance (or switch back to "omni" if the given instance was already selected).
+If the controller is connected to Pd's second output port, Raptor will highlight the selected instance on the 1-8 button row while the "Device" button is pressed.

 #### AKAI Professional MIDIMIX

 The [AKAI MIDIMIX][] is another popular (and more budget-friendly) controller which has a very similar layout to the Launch Control XL.
 Raptor's support consists of a MIDI mapping and some hard-wired bindings for switching Raptor instances.
 These assume that the device uses the factory configuration.
 A description of the mapping can be found in the midimix.map file in the data directory.
 To use this mapping, load the map file and make sure that the MIDIMIX is connected to Pd's second MIDI input.

 The MIDIMIX lacks a dedicated device select button, so the SOLO button is used for selecting Raptor instances instead.
 To do this, press (and hold) the SOLO button, while you push the BANK LEFT and RIGHT buttons to cycle through the Raptor instances, or the buttons labeled 1-8 in the bottom row, right above the faders, to directly change to the corresponding instance (or switch back to "omni" if the given instance was already selected).
+If the controller is connected to Pd's second output port, Raptor will highlight the selected instance on the 1-8 button row while the SOLO button is pressed.

 #### Nektar PACER

 The [Nektar PACER][] is a programmable foot controller, which keeps your hands free for playing chords while switching presets and controlling Raptor with your feet.
-Personally, I really enjoy using this controller along with a MIDI guitar, which works pretty well as a live performance setup for playing Raptor.
+Personally, I really enjoy using this controller together with a MIDI guitar, which works pretty well as a live performance setup for playing Raptor.

 The hard-wired bindings feature Raptor instance switching (stomp 1+2) as well as preset switching (stomp 3+4), while the included MIDI map binds some useful extra functions such as play/loop on stomp 5+6 and gain/gate on the expression pedals; please check the data/pacer.map file for details.

 To use this mapping, load pacer.map, and make sure that you have selected the D3 KBDTL factory preset on the PACER and that the controller is connected to Pd's second MIDI input.
+(The current implementation doesn't provide any feedback to the controller, so you don't need an output connection.)

 Our current mapping is pretty basic by design, so that it doesn't require any custom PACER preset.
 The D3 KBDTL factory preset works best for that purpose.
 But you can easily edit the factory preset to beef it up a little (or a lot), using François Georgy's excellent online [PACER editor](https://studiocode.dev/pacer-editor).

 #### Hercules DJ Control

 [Hercules](https://www.hercules.com) offers an entire series of DJ controllers which can be used with Raptor.
-True to the nature of this very interesting class of devices, the Raptor implementation supports two decks and offers some fancy performance controls that are not readily available on the other control surfaces.
+True to the nature of this very interesting class of devices, the Raptor implementation supports two decks and offers some fancy performance controls that are not available on the other control surfaces.
 This is the most comprehensive device support to date, which ties in deeply with Raptor's internal interfaces, and also includes device feedback (flashing blinkenlights galore) if you connect the controller to Pd's second MIDI output port.

-I only have the Inpulse 200 MK2 and Inpulse 500 available for testing right now, thus support for these devices is still considered a bit experimental.
+I only have the Inpulse 200 MK2 and Inpulse 500 to test right now, thus support for these devices is still considered a bit experimental.
 Also, proper documentation of the many features of the Raptor implementation still needs to be written.
 There's a fairly comprehensive overview in the comment section at the beginning of the MIDI map in data/djcontrol.map, however, so please check that file for details if you want to give it a go.

 ## Quirks and Limitations